-On February 22, 2018 the Court of Justice of the European Union (CJEU) concluded that the Dutch fiscal unity is in violation of the EU freedom of establishment.
+On 22 February 2018 the Court of Justice of the European Union (CJEU) concluded that the Dutch fiscal unity is in violation of the EU freedom of establishment.
 According to the CJEU ruling the Dutch fiscal unity regime may not favour domestic groups by allowing a benefit that is not open to cross-border groups, while such a fiscal unity in cross-border situations is not permitted.

-As a result, the Dutch government has published a legislative proposal to implement repair measures which adjusts the fiscal unity regime with retroactive effect to October 25, 2017.
+As a result, the Dutch government has introduced repair me asures which adjust the fiscal unity regime with retroactive effect to 1 January 2018.
 It is expected that this will ultimately lead to an alternative fiscal consolidation regime.